-2nd International Yoga Day: Jain University students bend it like a pro21 June 2016
+2nd International Yoga Day: Jain (Deemed-to-be University) students bend it like a pro21 June 2016

-Chain of stretched arms and dynamic poses swamped the ground of JGI Knowledge Campus today as School of Commerce Studies, Jain University students thronged to observe the 2nd International Yoga Day.
+Chain of stretched arms and dynamic poses swamped the ground of JGI Knowledge Campus today as School of Commerce Studies, Jain (Deemed-to-be University) students thronged to observe the 2nd International Yoga Day.

 More than 300 students and faculty members gathered to be a part of this mass movement and to learn about the iatric benefits through various yogic practices.